Dante Bowe: Early life

-Dante Bowe grew in a Christian community in North Carolina.
+Dante Bowe grew up in a Christian community in North Carolina.
 Bowe's grandparents were Christian ministers.
 Bowe attributed the cultivation of his musical appreciation to his parents, and went on to develop a love for singing after participating in a 7th-grade talent show.
 At 10 years old, Bowe was molested by a church elder.
 Bowe's parents separated when he was 11 years old, and at 12, he found out that they were drug dealers in order to sustain their family.
 Bowe became a converted Christian at 16 years, and his parents stopped dealing drugs around the same time, with his mother also becoming a converted Christian.
 At 16, Bowe also had his spiritual awakening through the music of Kierra Sheard, saying that the record Free (2011) had changed his life.
 Bowe dropped out of high school and committed himself to full-time ministry, becoming employed by Eddie James Ministries as a worship leader.